Political positions of Mike Huckabee: Immigration

 In 2007, Huckabee said, "I just don't think it's realistic to say this weekend we're going to round up 12 to 20 million young people and their children and we're going to put them across the border and they're never going to come back."
 In a 2007 interview, Huckabee argued job loss caused by illegal immigration is not a problem, saying, "You know, when people say, 'they're taking our jobs'—I used to hear that as Governor—and I started asking this question, 'can you name me any person, give me their name, who can't get a job plucking a chicken or picking a tomato or tarring a roof that would like to do that work?' ...
 I never, ever, had a person who could come up with the name of a person who could not get a job because an illegal immigrant had stepped in front of them because it was either a job that person didn't want to do or didn't exist."
 Huckabee stated in an interview with National Review, "I have always said you don't punish a child for the crime of a parent. ...
 Frankly, it's in our best interest to try to get that child on to a higher level of education."

 In his opening remarks among Hispanic civil rights leaders at a LULAC convention, Huckabee said the nation will need to address the concerns of the Hispanic community because of its growing influence and population base.
 "Pretty soon, Southern white guys like me may be in the minority," Huckabee said jokingly as the crowd roared in laughter.
 He told the LULAC delegates that their presence in the state's capital city was very important because Arkansas has one of the fastest growing Hispanic populations in the nation.
 "Your gathering is so very significant for our state," Huckabee said.

-Roy Beck, whose 1.5-million-member organization NumbersUSA played a major role in defeating the Senate immigration bill, at first called Huckabee "an absolute disaster as governor of Arkansas ...
+Roy Beck, founder of NumbersUSA, played a major role in defeating the Senate immigration bill, at first called Huckabee "an absolute disaster as governor of Arkansas ...
 Every time there was any enforcement in his state, he took the side of the illegal aliens."
 At the time, Huckabee responded by saying if voters are looking for the toughest guy on immigration, he's not their man.

-More recently, Roy Beck has been "pleased" with Huckabee's improvement on this issue, after Huckabee officially spelled out his position to require illegals to go to the "back of the line" before returning.
+Beck was "pleased" with Huckabee's improvement on this issue, after Huckabee officially spelled out his position to require illegals to go to the "back of the line" before returning.